 More Space: Main Street

-Questions and Answers from More Space: Main Street Presentation to Businesses
+Q&A From More Space: Main Street Presentation To Businesses

 A: Sidewalk café requirements remain the same.
 More Space: Main Street only allows for outdoor seating space in the roadbed.